-Online Resource 1 - Building the classifications
+Appendix 1 - Building the classifications

-Online Resource 1 - Building the classifications gives additional information on the process used to analyse and classify the articles included in our study.
+Appendix 1 - Building the classifications gives additional information on the process used to analyse and classify the articles included in our study.

-Online Resource 2 - Instructions for Use
+Appendix 2 - Instructions for Use

-Online Resource 2 - Instructions for Use simply describes how Online Resources 3 and 4 should be used, and clarifies each of their columns.
+Appendix 2 - Instructions for Use simply describes how appendices 3 and 4 should be used, and clarifies each of their columns.

-Online Resource 3 - General Data
+Appendix 3 - General Data

-The 'Online Resource 3 - General Data' csv file contains the original results extracted from SCOPUS, Web of Science, and PubMed to which we added columns with variables classifications.
+Appendix 3 - General Data is a csv file which contains the original results extracted from SCOPUS, Web of Science, and PubMed to which we added columns with variables classifications.
 We preserved essential elements of from the database export to allow future use of the data.
 We use EID as unique identifiers, and the EID can be used in their respective databases to retrieve each record.

-Online Resource 4 - Determinants and approaches
+Appendix 4 - Determinants and approaches

-In the 'Online Resource 4 - Determinants and approaches' csv file, we copied all records which focused on determinants or on approaches.
+Appendix 4 - Determinants and approaches is a csv file in which we copied all records which focused on determinants or on approaches.
 We included those records in a new sheet because some articles on determinants found more than one potential factor to contribute to misconduct, and we needed to separate this information on multiple lines.
 We use EID as unique identifiers, and the EID can be used in their respective databases to retrieve each record.